In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 Digital Marketing Tool #2: SEO

-Every single day, there are over 3.5 billion searches on Google.
-We’re talking more than 50,000 searches every single second.
+Every day, people type over 3.5 billion searches into Google.
+That breaks down to more than 50,000 searches every single second.

 The top Google result for a search query will receive over 30% of clicks.
 The top five, almost 70%.
-Results six to ten receive just 4% – and results on the next few pages, even less.
+Results six to ten receive just 4% – and the results on the next few pages will earn even less.